-They do we know students learned it.
-That happens it students do not learn it of all easy know it.
+Then do the know stadents learned it.
+That happens it stadents do not learn to a lineary know it.
 Ineffective Progressing Effective Highly Effective Exemplary (Meets the Standards) Little or no Inconsistent Consistent Consistent Consistent demonstration of demonstration of demonstration of demonstration of demonstration of indicators to the highest degree. indicators indicators some indicators all or most of the This classification is reserved for indicators educators who have consistently far exceeded the indicator expectations and are seen as a model for the district.